 If you want to really learn something, do it.
-You cannot swim on the shore.
+Live through it!
+You cannot swim on the shore nor exchange kisses through a messenger.
 This reminds me of a story:

-This is the meaningful tale of the son of a thief, as the Mulla learned it in far away China and then told it as his own, many times:
+It is the meaningful tale of the son and heir of a thief, as the Mulla learned it in far away China and then told it as his own, many times:

 The son of a thief saw his father growing older and resolved to start helping him.

 “If you become too old, I will have to be the breadwinner of the family.” said he.
 “It’s time to teach me your craft of stealing, if you please.”

 The old thief agreed and took him the same night to rob a rich house.